mchenliu/Capstone_Project_Spotify_Data_Analysis/2_Exploratory_Data_Analysis/README.md

        - Tracks being played as **background music**.

   *What's Next:*
-  I found outlying tracks by filtering out tracks minutes played more than 10 minuets.
+  I identified outlying tracks by filtering for tracks with more than 10 minuets of playtime.
 There are 162 results.
 Some of them are live tracks while some are tracks by top played artists.
-Therefore, I believe the data is not unusual.
+Therefore, I conclude that this data is not unusual.
     ```python
   outliers = music_tracks_df[music_tracks_df['minutes_played'] > 10]
   print(outliers[['track_name','artist_name','minutes_played','reason_start']])